-- The lids may be lacerated or bruised (manifest as a black eye or lid haematoma). - A subconjunctival haemorrhage appears bright red, obscuring part of the sclera.
-The association of a subconjunctival haemorrhage and low intraocular pressure may mean the globe is perforated. - Corneal trauma may be restricted to the epithelium (corneal abrasion) or affect the deeper layers, giving either a partial or full thickness laceration. - Globe rupture may result from high-impact trauma and findings typically include markedly decreased visual acuity and low intraocular pressure. - Intraocular trauma may result in irisinjur yranging from mydriasis (large pupil) to avulsion of the iris root, as well as haemorrhage in the anterior chamber (hyphaema).
-Long-term implications include glaucoma. - Kinetic energy directed to the crystalline lens may result in dislocation (subluxation) or cataract. - Blunt trauma on the retina can produce retinal detachment and/or retinal oedema.
-The term'commotio retinae' is used to describe pale, thickened retinal oedema caused by blunt trauma.
+- Corneal trauma may be restricted to the epithelium (corneal abrasion) or affect the deeper layers, giving either a partial or full thickness laceration. - Globe rupture may result from high-impact trauma and findings typically include markedly decreased visual acuity and low intraocular pressure. - Intraocular trauma may result in iris injury ranging from mydriasis (large pupil) to avulsion of the iris root, as well as hemorrhage in the anterior chamber (hyphaema).
+Long-term implications include glaucoma. - Kinetic energy directed to the crystalline lens may result in dislocation (subluxation) or cataract. - Blunt trauma on the retina can produce retinal detachment and/or retinal edema.
+The term 'commotio retinae' is used to describe pale, thickened retinal edema caused by blunt trauma.